 If you’ve been hanging around these parts for any length of time, you probably know that I am a bit of a women’s health tech junkie.

-So much so, that my cohost on The Period Party podcast, Nat Kringoudis often teases me on air because I use not one, not two, but three devices to track my period and fertility signs.
+So much so, that my friends often tease me because I use not one, not two, not three, not four, but FIVE devices to track my period and fertility signs.
 Yup, I’m a self-confessed hoarder of fertility and period tracking devices and apps.

 What can I say?
 It’s a reallllly cool time to be a woman right now.
 The women’s health landscape is changing rapidly right before our eyes, and I want it ALL.